AshyBoxy/bread/FILES.md

 ## bread

 - Classes
-    - MessageEmbed.ts - Doesn't *have* to be part of framework, might be a good idea though
 - Commands - some should be part of framework, review later
 - Events - a more generic version of these that run default framework actions plus user actions may be a good idea
 - Interfaces - bread-relevant only